 Building Community Data Capacity: Informing Innovative Strategies to Rebuild Demand in Greater Chatham

-We are starting a new blog series that highlights examples of IHS technical assistance projects.
-In this blog we describe a recent partnership IHS worked on in East Garfield Park.
+As part of our new series that highlights examples of IHS technical assistance projects, this blog shares about a partnership between IHS and Greater Chatham Initiative.